Nominate a resident leader for our Dorothy Richardson Award for Resident Leadership.

 - Organization name

-- Name of the neighborhood/community where the nominee focused their work
+- Neighborhood/community where the nominee focused their work

 - In 3-5 sentences, summarize the nominee's vision and commitment to their community.
 Why is the nominee an ideal candidate for this award?